thortiede/PeCaX-docker/README.md

 ./sbml4j.sh -s pecax-base
 ```

-This will use the network database that has been previously saved (see below) and resides in the local subfolder "db_backups" with the names pecax-base-neo4j.dump and pecax-base-system.dump for the actual network database and systems database respectively.
+This will use the network database that has been previously saved (see below) and resides in the local subfolder *db_backups* with the names *pecax-base-neo4j.dump* and *pecax-base-system.dump* for the actual network database and systems database respectively.

-For generating a database refer to section "Creating a network database" below.
+For generating a database refer to section [Creating a network database](#creating-a-network-database) below.

+---

 ## Backing up the network database